bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/blog/2015-02-24-streamlining-react-elements.md

 ### Solution: React.addons.createFragment {#solution-reactaddonscreatefragment}

-However, this is not always possible if you’re trying to add a prefix key to an unknown set (e.g. this.props.children).
+However, this is not always possible if you're trying to add a prefix key to an unknown set (e.g. this.props.children).
 It is also not always the easiest upgrade path.
 Therefore, we are adding a helper to `React.addons` called `createFragment()`.
 This accepts a keyed object and returns an opaque type.

 ```js
 <div>{React.addons.createFragment({ a: <div />, b: this.props.children })}</div>